dougeby/IntuneDocs/intune/custom-domain-name-configure.md

 This topic tells administrators how they can create a DNS CNAME to simplify and customize their logon experience.

-When your organization signs up for a Microsoft cloud-based service like Intune, you're given an initial domain name hosted in Azure Active Directory (AD) that looks like the following: **yourdomain.onmicrosoft.com**.
-In this example, **yourdomain** is the domain name that you chose when you signed up, and **onmicrosoft.com** is the suffix assigned to the accounts you add to your subscription.
-When your organization owns a custom domain, you can configure your instance of Intune to use that domain instead of the domain name provided with your subscription.
+When your organization signs up for a Microsoft cloud-based service like Intune, you're given an initial domain name hosted in Azure Active Directory (AD) that looks like **your-domain.onmicrosoft.com**.
+In this example, **your-domain** is the domain name that you chose when you signed up. **onmicrosoft.com** is the suffix assigned to the accounts you add to your subscription.
+You can configure your organization's custom domain to access Intune instead of the domain name provided with your subscription.

 Before you create user accounts or synchronize your on-premises Active Directory, we strongly recommend that you decide whether to use only the .onmicrosoft.com domain or to add one or more of your custom domain names.
-Configuring a custom domain before adding users can help simplify the management of user identities for your subscription by enabling users to sign in with the credentials they use to access other domain resources.
+Set up a custom domain before adding users to simplify user management.
+This lets users sign in with the credentials they use to access other domain resources.

 When you subscribe to a cloud-based service from Microsoft, your instance of that service becomes a Microsoft  [Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx#BKMK_WhatIsAnAzureADTenant), which provides identity and directory services for your cloud-based service.
 And, because the tasks to configure Intune to use your organizations custom domain name are the same as for other Azure AD tenants, you can use the information and procedures found in [Add your domain](https://azure.microsoft.com/documentation/articles/active-directory-add-domain/).

 > [!TIP]
-> For more information about using your custom domain with a cloud-based service from Microsoft, see [Conceptual overview of custom domain names in Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-add-domain-concepts/).
+> To learn more about custom domains, see [Conceptual overview of custom domain names in Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-add-domain-concepts/).

-You cannot rename or remove that initial domain name.
-However, you can add, verify or remove your own custom domain names to use with Intune, which is helpful if you want to keep your business identity.
+You cannot rename or remove the initial onmicrosoft.com domain name.
+You can add, verify or remove custom domain names used with Intune to keep your business identity clear.

 ## To add and verify your custom domain